singhneeraj0687-max/mobile-app-projects-portfolio/README.md

 ## Open To Work

-Currently looking for Senior Flutter Developer opportunities and open to challenging mobile development roles.
+Currently looking for Senior Flutter & Android Developer opportunities and open to challenging mobile development roles.